Solar-Helix-Independent-Transport/allianceauth-auth-reports/README.md

 ### Docker

-1. add `allianceauth-auth-stats==0.0.1b1` to your requirements.txt file and rebuild your containers `docker compose build --no-cache`
+1. add `allianceauth-auth-stats==0.0.1` (update version number as required) to your requirements.txt file and rebuild your containers `docker compose build --no-cache`
-1. add `'authstats',` and `'solo',` to your local.py
+1. add `'authstats',` to your local.py
 1. recreate you docker stack `docker compose up -d`
-1. enter your auth container and run migrations and collect static and sync filters `docker compose exec auth bash`
+1. enter your auth container and run migrations and collect static and sync filters `docker compose exec alliancauth_gunicorn bash`

 - `auth collectstatic`
 - `auth migrate`